James Ho: Early life and education

-After graduating from the Polytechnic School in Pasadena, Ho studied public policy at Stanford University, graduating in 1995 with a Bachelor of Arts with honors.
-After spending one year at California State University, Sacramento as a California Senate Fellow, Ho attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review.
-He graduated in 1999 with a Juris Doctor degree with high honors and Order of the Coif membership.
+After high school, Ho studied public policy at Stanford University, where he wrote for The Stanford Daily and graduated in 1995 with a Bachelor of Arts with honors.
+From 1995 to 1996, Ho was a California Senate Fellow at California State University, Sacramento, and worked as a legislative aide to California state legislator Quentin L. Kopp.
+He then attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review, joined the Federalist Society, and also served as an editor for The Green Bag.
+In 1998, Ho served as the executive editor of the Harvard Journal of Law & Public Policy.